stevekinney/react-and-typescript/lessons/refactoring-from-proptypes.md

 description: "With TypeScript, we no longer need PropTypes to provide safety in our application."
 ---

 In JavaScript, we've traditionally used `React.PropTypes` in order to make sure that we were passing the correct types to our React components. `React.PropTypes` would only run at run-time and in development and would spit out console warnings in the event that the component recieved the wrong types.
-This was good, but we can do better with TypeScript (namely, we can do this statically and at compile time).
+This was good, but we can do better with TypeScript—specifically, we can do this statically and at compile time.

 Let's take a look at how this might look in JavaScript.